cwtools/cwtools-action/README.md

 #### Metadata only

 The metadata format contains a limited set of information from vanilla, enough to run the main validator.
 For convenience CWTools automatically generates these metadata cache files for the latest public rules and latest version of each game.
-These are found [here](https://github.com/cwtools/cwtools-cache-files) and are used by default in this action (Please note that not all games may be supported yet).
+These are found [here](https://github.com/cwtools/cwtools-cache-files) and are used by default in this action (please note that not all games may be supported yet).

 #### Full